Full Syllabus01 Jan 2019

 Creative Project Grading (including Final Project)

-20% - Documentation of the outcome (code, video, circuit diagrams, repeatability, etc.)
+- 20% - Documentation - Well illustrated with appropriate use of code, video, diagrams, repeatability, etc.

 Grading Standards / Rubric

 A: Superlative or exemplary work, initiative beyond the description of the problem.
 Significant understanding of the problem.
 Conceptual clarity.
 An attitude of self-motivated exploration, open-mindedness, and a willingness to benefit from criticism.

 B: Very good, some exemplary work, a thorough understanding of the problem.
 Project displays conceptual foundation, well crafted.
 Competence and mastery of skills.
 Open, inquisitive attitude.